5 Possible Health Benefits of Hot Potting

 3. May Help You Relax

-Relaxation is one well-known potential benefit to hot potting.
-“The simple experience of soaking in a warm bath for relaxation can have profound effects by turning off our fight-or-flight stress response, allowing our bodies time to heal,” Ingerick says.
-She adds that relaxation is a nice antidote to fatigue and can help improve resilience in the face of stress.
+Relaxation is one well-known potential benefit of hot potting.
+“The simple experience of soaking in a warm bath for relaxation can have profound effects by turning off our fight-or-flight stress response, allowing our bodies time to heal,” says Ingerick.

 4. May Support Weight Loss